alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_A_01_Run_Prompt.md

 METADATA RELIABILITY NOTE

-State which metadata fields are directly known, which are inferred, and which are unavailable.
+State which metadata fields are directly known, inferred, or unavailable.

-Do not invent unavailable metadata.

 SESSION BASIS